How Canada is bad, even if people want to come here

 Violence was used on a massive and brutal scale in the periphery, directed by the state and ruling classes, as a way to exert control and maintain their flows of wealth.
 Imposing war, famine, slavery, genocide, apartheid, and a range of other horrors on the periphery was commonplace.
 This is all well documented.

 But state violence and immiseration against people in the core, in this case England, was much more constrained because it could lead to revolution or civil war, threatening the elites’ power and the social and political system they had established.
 For any empire, stability in the core is crucial.
-A notable example of instability in the core was the French Revolution beginning in 1789, which radically altered the society and reduced the power and wealth of the nobility.
+A notable example of instability in the core was the French Revolution beginning in 1789, which radically altered the society and reduced the power and wealth of the nobility, or ruling class.

 Because creating horrific conditions in the periphery is very often part of the process which empires use to extract wealth, people in the periphery are regularly put into desperate circumstances.
 They may then look elsewhere for stable places with a relatively good quality of life.
 The core countries, the cause of their suffering, are some of the only stable, promising choices.